Monash-Railway-Express/CAN_MREx/README.md

 # CAN MREX

-CAN MREX is a Can protocol that is intended to adhere to most of the CAN open protocols however customised for the use of MREX
+CAN MREX is a CAN wrapper that is intended to adhere to most of the CAN open standards however it is especially designed for use on the MREx locomotive

 ## Helpful resources: